pointbazaar/espl1000/README.md

 This Project will probably only work with Linux.

-0. install gcc, make, g++
+0. install gcc, make
-1. install nasm, ld,
-2. install maven, openjdk >= 14
+1. install maven, openjdk >= 14
-3. try compiling some sample program
+2. try compiling some sample program

 ## Simplicity